 The Department of English/Communications offers a four-year program leading to a Bachelor of Arts in English.
 The foundation of the program gives students a broad background in literature, language, and media.
-Beyond the foundation, students take additional courses in one of the following concentrations: Literature, Writing, Journalism, Broadcast Media, Public Relations, Film Studies, Dramatic Literature, and Corporate Communications.
+Beyond the foundation, students take additional courses in one of the following concentrations: Literature, Writing, Journalism, Broadcast Media, Public Relations, Film Studies, and Corporate Communications.
 Finally, students complete their major with additional courses which best meet such career objectives as teaching, law, journalism, data processing, public relations, advertising, insurance, radio production, broadcast journalism, technical writing, consumer relations, editing, politics, and many more.
 Students graduating with a degree in English/Communications will be able to:

-- establish, clarify, and elaborate a distinct and articulate proposition, issue, or idea in both written and spoken communication; - use a credible rhetorical stance, consistent tone, and coherent argument in an effort to persuade various audiences of certain ideas and beliefs; - distinguish between facts, inferences, and opinions; - understand, evaluate, and explain the pattern of argument, mode of development, and organization of assumptions in a wide variety of written and spoken discourse; - shape various kinds of texts for various audiences; - explain the meaning, intention, and purposes of a wide range of texts; - articulate patterns and purposes within various texts by the same author.
+- C establish, clarify, and elaborate a distinct and articulate proposition, issue, or idea in both written and spoken communication; - C use a credible rhetorical stance, consistent tone, and coherent argument in an effort to persuade various audiences of certain ideas and beliefs; - C distinguish between facts, inferences, and opinions; - C understand, evaluate, and explain the pattern of argument, mode of development, and organization of assumptions in a wide variety of written and spoken discourse; - C shape various kinds of texts for various audiences; - C explain the meaning, intention, and purposes of a wide range of texts; - C articulate patterns and purposes within various texts by the same author.

-- describe in a sympathetic and complex scenario how texts develop against the background of American society and culture as well as to direct, define, and determine credible models for cultural authority in American life; - describe how the meanings of texts have been shaped by different reading strategies; - synthesize the principle themes, issues, and competencies of the major.
+- C describe in a sympathetic and complex scenario how texts develop against the background of American society and culture as well as to direct, define, and determine credible models for cultural authority in American life: - C describe how the meanings of texts have been shaped by different reading strategies; - C synthesize the principle themes, issues, and competencies of the major.

+1 oundation Courses

-ENGL 211 Introduction to Mass Media 3 c 1
+ENGL 211 Introduction to Mass Media 3 c1

-ENGL 250 Essentials of Literature 3 c1
+ENGL 250 Introduction to Literature 3 c1

-ENGL 351-65 Major Author (Select One) 3 c1
+One of the following Language Studies Courses (Select C)ne)

+ENGL 231 The Power of Words 3 ci

+or ENGL 331 The Story of English

+or ENGL 481 From Semiotics to Significations

+or one intermediate or above foreign language course

-ENGL 366-80 Literature in Context (Select One) 3 c1
+ENGL 366-80 Texts in Context (Select One) 3 c1

-ENGL 381-95 Diverse Voices in American Lit.
+ENGL 381-94 Diverse Voices in American Culture

-(Select One) 3 c1
+(Select One) 3 cr

 Any advanced writing course at 200 level or above 3 c1

-ENGL 451 British Masterpieces
+ENGL 451 British Literary Survey

-or ENGL 461 American Masterpieces
+or ENGL 461 American Literary Survey

-World Masterpieces 3 c1
+3 c1

-Senior Seminar 3 c1
+ENGL 490 Senior Seminar 3 cr

-TOTAL FOUR NDATION COURSES 24
+TOTAL FOUNDATION COURSES 24